ebuchman/blog/content/posts/uoa-liquidity.md

 we explored the Unit of Account, its origin, and its function in denominating debt.
 We saw how the Unit of Account manifests in anthropological and political forms, in outside and inside monies.
-Here we explore the tension between the Unit of Account and Medium of Exchange, between the elasticity of denominating debt and the discipline of discharging it here and now.
+Here we explore the tension between the Unit of Account and Medium of Exchange, between elasticity and discipline: the elasticity of denominating debt, and the discipline of discharging it here and now.
 We call this tension *liquidity*.